Remote Sensing and Geospatial Data

 Ecosystem Accounting Area (EAA): A 2,500 km² coastal area including mangroves, coral reefs, seagrass meadows, and sandy/muddy coastal substrates.
 The EAA extends from the coastline (high-water mark) to 12 nautical miles offshore (territorial sea limit).

-Accounting Period: Calendar years 2019 (opening) to 2024 (closing), consistent with the 5-year accounting period recommended for initial ecosystem accounts.
+Accounting Period: Calendar years 2019 (opening) to 2024 (closing).
+A 5-year period is adopted for this example, reflecting data availability constraints typical of initial ecosystem accounting compilations.

 Ecosystem Types: Following IUCN GET classification: